-Welcome to the website of the DISCIPULUS project, an undertaking established by the European Commission in October 2011 to set up a roadmap for the "digital patient".
-The digital patient is a known phrase in popular culture today, but what do we at DISCIPULUS mean by the term, 'digital' patient?
+Welcome to the website of the Digital Patient project.
+The digital patient is a known phrase in popular culture today, but what do we mean by the term, ‘digital’ patient?

 Let’s start with a definition…